About Laura Vogel, LCSW

 From the outside, your life may look like it’s working.
 But inside, you feel constant pressure: overthinking, pushing, analyzing, trying to get it right, and never quite being able to settle.

-You’ve likely already tried to find ways to manage your stress better, practice self-care, change your mindset.
-These methods might just feel like another task on your to-do list, rather than restorative or healing.
-There’s nothing wrong with those methods.
-It just might not be enough because it’s not addressing WHY your anxiety is there in the first place.
+You’ve likely already tried to find ways to manage your stress better, practice self-care, and shift your mindset.
+These methods can start to feel like just another task on your to-do list, rather than something restorative or actually helpful.

-It’s like putting a bandaid on a deep cut.
+It is like putting a bandaid on a deep cut.

 You don’t have to perform insight here.
 You don’t have to “do therapy right.”
 When overthinking, self-criticism, or urgency show up, we don’t fight them; we get curious about them.
 Sessions with me tend to feel less like problem-solving and more like learning how to relate to yourself in a new way.
-From there, shifts happen naturally and with far less force than you may be used to.
+From there, shifts with far less force than you may be used to.

-In our sessions, we don’t rush to solutions or push past the parts of you that feel stuck.
+We don’t rush to solutions or push past the parts of you that feel stuck.
 We move at a pace that allows understanding, compassion and presence to come before change.
 That often means slowing down in places where you’re used to pushing through, fixing, or analyzing yourself.

 Why I See Anxiety Differently